-What is the difference and how do you know what is best?
+What is the difference between accommodations and modifications in school?
+How do you know what is best?
 These are terms that are thrown around in parent/teacher conferences every day but do parents really understand what the difference is?

 An accommodation changes how your student learns while a modification changes what your student learns.